 For additional information on mold please visit the links below:

 Centers for Disease Control and Prevention Mold Information Page

 Dealing with Mold and Mildew in your Flood Damaged Home/FEMA

 Radon is an odorless, colorless gas that comes from the natural (radioactive) breakdown of uranium in soil, rock and water.
 Radon is higher in some parts of the country but can be found all over the U.S. including some areas in Kentucky.
-Radon gas can enter and collect in homes and other types of buildings causing unsafe levels of radon to buildup.
+Radon gas can enter and collect in homes and buildings causing unsafe levels of radon to build up.
 The Surgeon General has warned that radon is the second leading cause of lung cancer in the United States today.
 If you smoke and your home has high radon levels, this greatly increases your risk of developing lung cancer.

 A Citizens Guide to Radon/ EPA: https://www.epa.gov/sites/production/files/2016-12/documents/2016_a_citizens_guide_to_radon.pdf